Musgrove throws 3-hitter, Padres top Angels 5-0 to snap skid

+Joe Musgrove has been that guy all year for San Diego, and the local kid came through again with authority.

+“I would have liked it to be anybody,” Musgrove said after throwing a three-hitter.
+“But it feels good that it was me.”

-ANAHEIM, Calif.
-(AP) — Joe Musgrove pitched a three-hitter for his first complete game since his no-hitter, and the San Diego Padres snapped their four-game skid with a 5-0 victory over the Los Angeles Angels on Friday night.
+Musgrove was dominant in his first complete game since his no-hitter, and the Padres snapped their four-game losing streak with a 5-0 victory over the Los Angeles Angels on Friday night.

 Musgrove (9-8) finished his second career complete game and shutout by allowing only one runner to reach second base at Angel Stadium.
-He struck out nine and walked two, keeping Shohei Ohtani and Los Angeles’ lineup thoroughly in check in his first meeting with the Angels since 2017.
+The El Cajon native struck out nine and walked two, keeping Shohei Ohtani and Los Angeles’ lineup thoroughly in check in his first meeting with the Angels since 2017.

+“Joe put everything on his shoulders tonight and carried us,” Padres manager Jayce Tingler said.

-Jurickson Profar had an early two-run triple as San Diego rebounded from an embarrassing series with the Dodgers.
-After three straight losses to the defending World Series champions back home, the Padres resumed their NL wild-card chase with a strong performance against the Los Angeles area’s much less formidable team.
+Jurickson Profar had an early two-run triple as San Diego rebounded from three straight losses to the defending World Series champions back home.
+The Padres are still in the thick of the NL wild-card race, and they remained two games back of Cincinnati for the final spot with a strong performance against the Los Angeles area’s much less formidable team.

+“By no means are we out of this thing,” Musgrove said.
+“We’ve got a lot of ball to play left, and we’re right near that spot.
+Hopefully this is a sign we’re getting hot at the right time.”

+Musgrove threw the Padres’ first no-hitter April 9, yet this gem in Anaheim was the latest of several starts in which he thought he was even better.

+“I think when it comes to usage and stuff, tonight is probably the best night of the year for me,” Musgrove said.

-Musgrove, who threw the Padres’ first no-hitter April 9, is the only starter to get through eight innings this season for San Diego.
+Musgrove is the only starter to get through eight innings this season for San Diego.
 His teammates even gave him more than three runs of support for only the fifth time in his 25 starts this season.

+“He’s thrown as well as anybody on this staff,” Tingler said.
+“Arguably he’s been the most consistent guy we’ve had.
+All I know is this: He takes the ball, and you feel like you’re going to win on that day.”

 Phil Gosselin had two singles for the Angels, who have lost six of seven for the first time since May 8.